pritzvi/freya-native-ios/NOTES.md

 - Need to speed this thing up to <10s
 - for urlPicker, need to make sure OAI LLM does the search to confirm if its real
+- Use structured output, maybe zod
+- Cleanup code being in random places

 Next Steps:

+- Get the syntax down for adding secret, creating in lib, routes, and mounting in express app, then testing with simple curl and creating document/collections in emulator before running the curl

 - Product Fit Score function, this is specific to the user
 - Skincare Report generator
 - Routine generator